 We sent hospital supplies to Ukraine, based on tailored requests made by local facilities.

-We are running several projects dedicated to people fleeing the war in Ukraine, and arriving in Italy.
+We ran several projects dedicated to people fleeing the war in Ukraine, and arriving in Italy.

-In the Outpatient Clinics run by our healthcare programme, we are offering support in registering with the National Health Service and guidance on health and social services in the area.
+In the Outpatient Clinics run by our healthcare programme, we offered support in registering with the National Health Service and guidance on health and social services in the area.

 “Our contribution must be effective.
 We must ensure our experience working in the midst of conflict is useful to those in need.